prazdevs/praz.dev/content/first-note.md

-Cat jumps and falls onto the couch purrs and wakes up in a new [dimension filled with kitty litter](http://duckduckgo.com) meow meow yummy there is a bunch of cats hanging around eating catnip ooooh feather moving feather!, kitten is playing with dead mouse.
+Cat jumps and falls onto the couch purrs and wakes up in a new [dimension filled with kitty litter](http://duckduckgo.com) meow meow yummy there is a bunch of cats hanging around eating catnip ooooh feather moving feather!, **kitten is playing with dead mouse**.
 Swat turds around the house sniff catnip and act crazy run around the house at 4 A in the morning sleep all day whilst slave is at work, play all night whilst slave is sleeping fall asleep upside-down, for jump around on couch, meow constantly until given food.

 Lick face hiss at owner, pee a lot, and meow repeatedly scratch at fence purrrrrr eat muffins and poutine until owner comes back ears back wide eyed eat an easter feather as if it were a bird[^2] then burp victoriously.

+> This is a t est quote and lets see it.
+I will probably write
+> pointless content in this box, but the point is just to fill it
+> right?

 [^2]: Birbs LUL.